TovarishFin/smart-contract-boilerplate/README.md

 ## Extending for your Project
 Fork this repo and do whatever you want with it :)
 For information on how to fork see: https://help.github.com/articles/fork-a-repo/

+## Improving this Repo
+If you have some helper functions that you find extremely useful please feel free to open up a PR.

+## Issues
+Feel free to open up an issue if you find a problem.
+I cannot guarantee that I will be keeping this repo super up to date... however, I do use this repo for nearly any new projects I work on... so improvements and maintenance are likely.

 ## Legal
 This code is given as is, the author is not responsible for any existing bugs.
 Code is to be used at your own risk.
 The author is not liable for any damages, monetary or otherwise.